zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/add-pages/add-pages.md

     You may want to click the **Web Applications** tab to close the navigator pane and expand your work area.
 You can also widen your browser window.

 3. Let's give this main-start page a title.
-Click the **Components** tab to open the Components palette, drag the **Heading** component under Common and drop it onto the page.
+From the **Components** palette, drag the **Heading** component under Common and drop it onto the page.

     ![](images/department_heading.png " ")